emdgroup/baybe/README.md

 whereas the latter are **optional** settings that can also be set automatically by BayBE.

+A key element in the design of BayBE is the `Campaign` object.
+It acts as a central container for all the necessary information and objects associated with an experimentation process, ensuring that all independent model components (e.g. the objective function, the search space, etc.) are properly combined.

 The following example provides a step-by-step guide to what this translation process should look like, and how we can subsequently use BayBE to generate optimal sets of experimental conditions.